How to Design a Database Using an Entity-Relationship Diagram

 • called the primary key

 So we know there will be issues if we continue using a spreadsheet to hold our data.
-We can list the benefits of using a database later, but for now lets focus on what we need to do to design a database.
+We can list the benefits of using a database later, but for now lets focus on how to design a database.

 Database Design